edgedb/easy-edgedb/README.md

 We could of course turn this into a function if we use it enough.

+## Reverse links

 Finally, let's look at how to follow links in reverse direction.
+This is extremely convenient and useful once you know how to do it.

 We know how to get Count Dracula's `slaves` by name with something like this:

 ```
 SELECT Vampire {